Lenny Kravitz: 2012–present: The Hunger Games films, Super Bowl performance, and further albums

-In 2023, Kravitz wrote and performed a song for the film Rustin entitled "Road to Freedom".
+In 2023, Kravitz wrote and performed a song for the film Rustin titled "Road to Freedom".
 The song was nominated for a Golden Globe Award for Best Original Song.
 In December 2023, the Academy of Motion Picture Arts and Sciences announced shortlists for the 96th Oscars ceremony, and "Road to Freedom" was included in the Best Original Song category.
 Kravitz won Music Icon of the Year at the 49th People's Choice Awards.
 In March 2024, he received a star on the Hollywood Walk of Fame.

 On May 24, 2024, he released his 12th album, Blue Electric Light, which was supported by a world tour with the same name.

+In 2026, Kravitz appeared in his first video game acting role playing the villain Bawma in 007 First Light, lending his voice and likeness to the role of a pirate king who faces off against secret agent James Bond.

 Other work

 Photography and collaboration with Leica

 Kravitz has partnered with Leica on two occasions: in 2015, a Leica M-P edition titled "The Correspondent", and again in 2019 with a Monochrom edition titled "Drifter".
 The 2019 collaboration also included a gallery of his own work, which was unveiled on May 24, 2019, and was on display at the Leica Gallery in Wetzlar Germany.